Alishaa-987/LMS_Frontend/README.md

 - UI components inspired by modern dashboard designs
 - Icons and assets from various free resources

-## 📞 Support

-For support, email [your-email@example.com] or create an issue in the repository.

----

 **Made with ❤️ for educational excellence**